Chair, Associate Professor, Musicology, Music

-The Music & Theatre Department prepares students for careers in music or entrance into graduate school and, importantly, enriches the lives of all students participating in any of its programs, courses or activities.
+The Music Department prepares students for careers in music or entrance into graduate school and, importantly, enriches the lives of all students participating in any of its programs, courses or activities.

-We offer two degree programs: a Bachelor of Arts degree in Music with a concentration in a performance area (instrument or voice), in theory or in history, and a Bachelor of Science degree in Music Education.
+We offer three degree programs: a Bachelor of Arts degree in Music with a concentration in a performance area (instrument or voice), in theory or in history, a Bachelor of Arts in Sacred Music with a concentration in choral conducting or keyboard, and a Bachelor of Science degree in Music Education.
 We also embrace the responsibility to educate or involve the entire student body in music through ensembles, private lesson instruction and general educations courses.

 Our ensembles are open to all students in all majors, some which may require an audition.
 All students are also welcome to take private music lessons in voice, piano, organ and many other instruments.

-Students who meet the prerequisites may take some of the other courses offered by the Music & Theatre Department.
+Students who meet the prerequisites may take some of the other courses offered by the Music Department.